 In both busy cities and small towns across the countries, bicyclists can encounter potential road-related dangers whenever they head out.
-Here in Austin, Texas, where the Howry, Breen & Herman, LLP main office is located, we see all sorts of dangers for local cyclists each day, as well as the aftermath in bicycle accident claims we help manage.
+Here in Austin, Texas, where the Howry, Breen & Herman, LLP main office is located, we see all sorts of dangers for local cyclists each day, as well as the aftermath of bicycle accident claims we help manage.
 Even if you live in a completely different state, you probably know what we’re talking about, which is why we hope a brief discussion of five of the trickiest situations bicyclists face when riding can help you stay out of danger.

 Five of the most common yet problematic issues on the road for bicyclists are:

 - Potholes: Every driver hates potholes because they increase the risk of losing control of their vehicle when running them over.
 It is not a stretch of the imagination to think that bicyclists hate potholes for the exact same reason.
 Except when a car jostles over a pothole, the driver can usually do a minor correction and be fine, whereas a bicyclist can be bucked right off their bicycle if their tire hits the pothole in the wrong way or at a high speed.
 To better avoid potholes, it helps to pay attention to reports from local highway authorities.
 If you do get hurt by a pothole, then those same authorities might be the party you can sue for damages.